markteicher/Tenable-Identity-Exposure-for-Splunk-App/glossary2.md

 ### **Critical Indicator**
 A high-severity security condition identified by Tenable Identity Exposure that represents an immediate or high-impact risk to identity security.

-### **Crown Jewel Asset**
-A highly sensitive system, account, or resource whose compromise would have significant operational or security impact, such as domain controllers or privileged service accounts.

 ---